-Prerequisites for This Document
+Prerequisites for this document

 A variety of prerequisites are cited throughout this book.
-Many of these consist of references to web sites that contain information about, or resources for, web services.
+Many of these consist of references to Web sites that contain information about, or resources for, web services.
 You should also be familiar with implementing the WebSphere business integration system.
+A good place to start is the System Implementation Guide, which contains cross-references to more detailed documentation.

-Related Documents
+Related documents

-The complete set of documentation available with this product describes the features and components common to all WebSphere adapter installations, and includes reference material on specific components.
+The complete set of documentation available with this product describes the features and components common to all WebSphere Business Integration Server Express installations, and includes reference material on specific components.